oresat/oresat-linux/docs/repos.rst

 DxWiFi Board
 ------------

-A board with a camera and intenna for sending live video of Earth over long distance WiFi.
-This is apart of the OreSat Live payload mission.
+A board with a camera and antenna for sending live video of Earth over long distance WiFi.
+This is a part of the OreSat Live payload mission.

 - `oresat-dxwifi-hardware`_ Hardware design for the OreSat Live board.
 - `oresat-dxwifi-software`_  The DxWiFi application.